Hosseinadeli/affinity_attention/README.md

  'REACTION_TIME',
  'RT_EVENT_BUTTON_ID']

 **preprocess behavioral data.ipynb** : Use this notebook to preprocess the behavioral data.
-I have already saved the preprocessed files (test_data_grouping_with_all_beh.xls, test_data_grouping_with_mean_beh.xls, df_beh_c.xls) in the datasets -> datasets_grouping folder so you don’t really have to run this file, unless you want to change something.
+The preprocessed files (test_data_grouping_with_all_beh.xls, test_data_grouping_with_mean_beh.xls, df_beh_c.xls) are in the datasets -> datasets_grouping folder so no need to run this file, unless you want to change something.

 **human behavior analyses.ipynb** : This notebook takes in the preprocessed files and analyzes the RTs and percentiles.
-It also calculates the subject-subject agreements and some sample trials with average RTs from subjects.
+It also calculates the subject-subject agreements and plots some sample trials with average RTs from subjects.

 ## Evaluation